 But how do you create a success that is both environmentally sustainable as well as financially?
-We asked founder Andrew Dixon what choices were made before and during the making of Nikoi and Cempedak Island – but first, the story on how Nikoi was originally intended as getaway for a couple of families:
+We asked founder Andrew Dixon what choices were made before and during the making of Nikoi and Cempedak Island – but first, the story on how Nikoi was originally intended as a getaway for a couple of families:

 So how did Andrew Dixon make these choices for Nikoi?
 Was it because it was a financially sustainable solution or because of the desire to do better, for the community and the environment?
 He’s a fan of both, see here:

-“The air-con one was slightly controversial, because it’s pretty much a defacto item in Asia and most people would expect to have it.
-It is noticeably cooler over there than e.g. Singapore,, so it can actually be quite comfortable with the fan on as well.
+“The air-con one was slightly controversial because it’s pretty much a defacto item in Asia and most people would expect to have it.
+It is noticeably cooler over there than e.g. Singapore, so it can actually be quite comfortable with the fan on as well.
 Once we had enough people see and experience it, I think we had enough people realise that you didn’t really need it, and it was actually nice to be able to hear the ocean at night.
 It’s not everyone’s cup of tea, but the people who love it, love it and keep coming back.
-I’d much rather focus on a niche than try to cater for everyone, and I think that’s the problem that many hotels try and do.
+I’d much rather focus on a niche than try to cater to everyone, and I think that’s the problem that many hotels try and do.
 We’re a niche, and we’re quite happy for us not to appeal to a certain segment of that market and stay focused on that”.